exonum/exonum-java-binding/exonum-light-client/README.md

 | 0.1.0        | 0.10.* | 0.4         |

 ## System Dependencies
-- Java 8 or above is required for using this client
+- Java 8 or above is required for using this client.
-- Maven 3.5 or above (only if you need to build it locally)

 ## QuickStart
 If you are using Maven, add this to your _pom.xml_ file